Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Background

 \subsection{Motivation and Roadmap}

 Existing LRO-related systems exhibit diverse operator patterns.
-However, despite using different names, certain operators across different systems share the same underlying operating logic.
+However, despite using different names, certain operators across different systems share the same underlying operating intent.
 For instance, both \texttt{NLJoin} in ThalamusDB~\cite{thalamusdb} and \texttt{Merge} in DocETL~\cite{docetl} join relations by semantic comparison of join keys.
-Moreover, operators with different operands may also follow the same logic.
+Moreover, operators targeting different operands may also follow the same intent.
 For example, ComEM~\cite{comem} can be cast as a standalone LRO for row-level entity matching, logically similar to cell-level join operators such as \texttt{NLJOIN} and \texttt{Merge}.
-This raises our first question: \textbf{\emph{How many distinct operating logics underlie current LROs?}} (\textbf{Q1})
+This raises our first question: \textbf{\emph{How many distinct operating intents underlie current LROs?}} (\textbf{Q1})

-Furthermore, LROs with the same name, functionality and operand may be implemented under various strategies across systems.
+Furthermore, LROs with the same name, intent and operand may be implemented under various strategies across systems.
 For instance, both LOTUS-TAG~\cite{lotus,tag} and BlendSQL~\cite{blendsql} support semantic join operations.
 However, LOTUS-TAG follows a nested-loop strategy that prompts one pair of values per LLM invocation, whereas BlendSQL adopts a left-join strategy that prompts one left value together with all right values, \aka, a semi-join.
 These various implementations induce different prompt contexts and reasoning patterns, which can affect the accuracy of LLM judgments.
 Thus, we raise the second question: \textbf{\emph{How do different LRO implementations impact their performance?}} (\textbf{Q2})

-Finally, while Q1--Q2 focus on individual LROs logics and implementations, real-world applications, especially semantic query processing engines~\cite{sembench}, are supported by multi-LRO systems with an LRO set.
+Finally, while Q1--Q2 focus on the intents and implementations of individual LROs, real-world applications, especially semantic query processing engines~\cite{sembench}, are supported by multi-LRO systems with an LRO set.
 In such systems, designing a multi-LRO solution requires going beyond optimizing a single LRO in isolation, and instead understanding how to incorporate multiple LROs into a coherent end-to-end system, each implemented using operator-level best practices.
 This raises our third question: \textbf{\emph{How should multi-LRO systems be designed to incorporate operator-level best practices, and do existing systems do so effectively?}} (\textbf{Q3})